-Cronofy provides a suite of Calendar Synchronization and Scheduling API end points along with a series UI Elements to allow you to quickly integrate scheduling into your applications.
+Cronofy provides a suite of Calendar Synchronization and Availability API endpoints along with a series of UI Elements to allow you to quickly integrate scheduling into your applications.

->

-> Cronofy sits as an information conduit between applications and their user’s calendar service providers.
+Cronofy sits as an information conduit between applications and their user’s calendar service providers.

 End-users authorize an application to access their calendar(s) through Cronofy.
 Cronofy then brokers that access to the application to provide:

 - A real-time synchronization engine that tracks activity on connected calendars.